 - Know the capacity of the lift you will be using and do not overload.
 Allow for the combined weight of the worker, tools, and materials.

 - Inspect the lift before each use.

-- Check the area of travel for trip hazards and hazards from above and below.
+- Check the area of travel for hazards in your pathway (ground and overhead).